reframejs/reframe/readme.new.md

 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
 SSR (with [SSR Coin](https://github.com/reframejs/ssr-coin))
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
-[WIP] Automatic deployment, Admin panel, CMS
+WIP: Automatic deployment, Admin panel, CMS

 Reframe is a *0-LOC framework*: it has no source code and [github.com/reframejs](https://github.com/reframejs) is merely a collection of libraries and starters.
 You can get started as quickly as other frameworks (Django, Rails, Next.js, ...) but with a fundamental increase in freedom and robustness.